voucherifyio/voucherify-openapi/docs/guides/development/Test-Mode-Sandbox.md

 #### Sandbox vs. Production

 The sandbox API includes the same endpoints as the production API, keep in mind these differences:
-:exclamation:  Vouchers created through the sandbox API are **not visible** in the [web application](https://app.voucherify.io).
+❗  Vouchers created through the sandbox API are **not visible** in the [web application](https://app.voucherify.io).
-:exclamation:  Codes of vouchers created through the sandbox API are prefixed with `voucherify.io-`.
+❗  Codes of vouchers created through the sandbox API are prefixed with `voucherify.io-`.
-:exclamation:  Redemptions performed on sandbox vouchers don't count to the monthly [limits](doc:limits).
+❗  Redemptions performed on sandbox vouchers don't count to the monthly [limits](doc:limits).

 #### Test data